Finding meaning in pain

 What is life asking of you?

-As a therapist, I ask myself this question in reaching for my own meaningful life, and to prepare to meet clients in despair, as they are also asked that same question.
+As a therapist, I ask myself this question in pursuing my own meaningful life, and to prepare to meet clients in despair, as they are also asked that same question.